sgrao001/MyBooks/oot/Observation of Thoughts.md

 Filtering attributes of reality to project it on an already accepted ideology, masks the underlying harsh, impoliteness of truth.

 In a contest with ideologies, reality loses the battle every time .
-It is a win of reason over knowledge.
+It is the win of reason over knowledge.

 Ideology explains that which we want to be true.
 In its most harmful state,  ideology rationalizes our desire to act against our own interests.
 The truth reveals itself only when the tinted glasses of ideology are removed.
-This realization occurs when most of the damage is done.
+This realization occurs after most of the damage is done.

 We “buy organic sugar” because we believe that we engage in healthy pursuits.
 We “associate wealth with our self worth” because it is natural, not because it is a fetish.
 We “reward monopolies” because we believe they must be doing it better than everyone else.
 We “consume” because we believe we deserve it.
 We “tolerate”, because we believe things could be far worse.
 We “fight” because we believe we are on the side of the just.
 We “kill” because they “would do worse to us” or “in the name of what’s right” or as in it’s latest form, “to stop violence”, “to bring peace”. and on and on and on …